ARLA Propertymark Q&A: Changes to Section 21 and Section 8

-Hundreds of letting agents submitted questions on the possible repeal of Section 21 for Goodlord's legislation webinar with ARLA Propertymark CEO David Cox.
+Hundreds of letting agents submitted questions to Goodlord about the possible repeal of Section 21 and the end of "no-fault" evictions, a proposal the Government confirmed in its Renters' Reform Bill, as well as the changes to Section 8 to improve the grounds for repossession.
+Goodlord's legislation webinar with ARLA Propertymark CEO David Cox.

 I’m not yet willing to cede that Section 21 will be abolished.
 However, we’re probably talking three years before this starts to see the light of day as an actual change.
 The Tenant Fees Act was announced in November, 2016 and came into law in June 2019.
 I wouldn't worry too much and I would encourage you tell your landlord's not to approach not to worry too much about it at the moment.
 It's probably not going to impact many existing tenancies.